-On real-world graphs, Table II shows that Pagh+ loses to PCF-1B in five out of the six cases, sometimes by as much as a factor of 15.
+On real-world graphs, Table 2 shows that Pagh+ loses to PCF-1B in five out of the six cases, sometimes by as much as a factor of 15.
 The only graph where it wins is IRL-IP, which is quite dense (average degree 1,030).
 This is not surprising given our earlier analysis.
-If we consider preprocessing to be part of triangle listing and double the PCF-1B result, it becomes worse that Pagh+ in three cases.
-On the other hand, Trigon beats both previous methods on each of the graphs.
-Furthermore, even if its I/O is doubled, it still stays below Pagh+, in some cases by a wide margin.
+If we consider preprocessing to be part of triangle listing and double the PCF-1B result, it becomes worse than Pagh+ in three cases.
+On the other hand, Trigon beats both previous methods on each of the graphs, using $c_1 = 1$ primary colors for Yahoo and \sqrt{p} for the rest of the cases.
+Furthermore, even if its I/O is doubled, Trigon still stays below Pagh+, in some cases by a wide margin.